zinahalnajjar/Sysc4806-Project/README.md

 Milestone#1: Breakdown
 Features:
 two Entity:
- - User - Customer and Book Owner-Zinah
+ - User - Customer and Book Owner - Zinah
- - Books-Tooba
+ - Books - Tooba

 Two Repository:
- - User-Zinah
+ - User - Zinah
- - Books-Tooba
+ - Books - Tooba

 Controllers:
  - BookController - Recomendations and search-Tooba
- - UserController - For creating a new user-Zinah
+ - UserController - For creating a new user - Zinah

 For this Milestone, the main focus was on the buyer view

+Tooba:
- - Book Details page - Tooba
+ - Book Details page
- - Naviagtion Bar (Home, Seacrh, Cart, Account) - (Tooba)
+ - Naviagtion Bar (Home, Seacrh, Cart, Account)
- - Account page - (Tooba)
+ - Account page
+ - Sort and Filter HTML Only

+Zinah:
- - Search bar - html element NOT functional yet (Zinah)
+ - Search bar - html element NOT functional yet
- - Sort - only logic is added-(Zinah)
+ - Sort - only logic is added
- - Table display of results in search page (Zinah)
+ - Table display of results in search page
- - login and signup pages (Zinah)
+ - login and signup pages

  Documentation:
- Git repository-both
+ Git repository - Both
-  -Kanban
-  -CI/CD
-  -issues
-  -scrums
- README-Zinah
+  - Kanban
+  - CI/CD
+  - Issues
+  - Scrums
+ README - Zinah